hackall360/codex-extended/docs/contributing.md

 - Keep your changes focused.
 Multiple unrelated fixes should be opened as separate PRs.
 - Following the [development setup](#development-workflow) instructions above, ensure your change is free of lint warnings and test failures.

+### Adding language or tooling adapters

+- Open an issue to discuss the new adapter and get maintainer approval before starting work.
+- Implement the adapter (e.g. a `MulAdapter` for a new language or an analysis backend) with tests demonstrating round-trip conversions.
+- Update examples and `docs/mul.md` to list the new language or tooling.
+- Run the full test suite and include documentation for any new commands or configuration.

 ### Writing high-impact code changes

 1. **Start with an issue.** Open a new one or comment on an existing discussion so we can agree on the solution before code is written.